How to Follow Through on Goals (4-Phase Framework)

 Satisfaction-based maintenance is the psychological mechanism where continued goal pursuit depends on felt satisfaction with results received so far, rather than on expectations about future outcomes.

-This explains something you’ve probably felt.
-The first week of a new goal feels electric.
-By week four, you’re asking yourself if it’s really worth it.
 That shift from “this could be great” to “is this actually great?” is exactly where most goals die.
-Completing goals depends on which engine you’re running on at each stage.
+Completing goals depends on which engine you are running on at each stage.

 “Decisions regarding behavioral initiation depend on favorable expectations regarding future outcomes, whereas decisions regarding behavioral maintenance depend on perceived satisfaction with received outcomes.”
 [2]

-Rothman reviewed smoking cessation data showing that self-efficacy predicted whether someone would start quitting, but satisfaction predicted whether they’d stay quit long-term [2].
+Rothman reviewed smoking cessation data showing that self-efficacy predicted whether someone would start quitting, but satisfaction predicted whether they would stay quit long-term [2].
 Two different engines for two different stages.

 How does the intention-action gap keep you stuck?

-If Rothman explains why maintenance is different from initiation, Sheeran and Webb explain why good intentions alone aren’t enough to carry you through either stage.
+If Rothman explains why maintenance is different from initiation, Sheeran and Webb explain why good intentions alone are not enough to carry you through either stage.

 Their 2016 review in Social and Personality Psychology Compass pulled together decades of research on what they call the intention-behavior gap [1].
 The headline finding: changing someone’s intention by a medium-to-large amount only produces a small-to-medium change in their actual behavior.
 Intentions matter.
 But they leak.